LukeChannings/Vibe/modules/UI/Widget/TreeList/README.md

 If the children property is set and is not an array it will be ignored.

+###item.childrenOptions###

+Options for the TreeList that contains the children.
+The appendTo property will be overridden.

 ###item.setAttributes###

 If setAttributes is specified and is either an object or an array then each attribute specified will be